akka/akka/docs/src/main/paradox/java/http/server-side/websocket-support.md

 ## Model

 The basic unit of data exchange in the WebSocket protocol is a message.
-A message can either be binary message, i.e. a sequence of octets or a text message, i.e. a sequence of unicode code points.
+A message can either be binary message, i.e. a sequence of octets or a text message, i.e. a sequence of Unicode code points.

 In the data model the two kinds of messages, binary and text messages, are represented by the two classes `BinaryMessage` and `TextMessage` deriving from a common superclass `Message`.
 The superclass `Message`